Giskard-AI/giskard/python-client/docs/guides/installation_app/index.rst

                giskard worker start -u http://localhost:19000/

-            You then will be asked to provide your API token.
-The API access token can be found in the Settings tab of the Giskard server (accessible via: http://localhost:19000/)
+            You then will be asked to provide your API Access Key.
+The API Access key can be found in the Settings tab of the Giskard server (accessible via: http://localhost:19000/)

       - If Giskard server is installed in an **external server** (for instance in AWS ec2 instance), or a public Space on Hugging Face Spaces: